 Why not cut it down to “ABCD” and store the meaning of the ENTITY_NAME in a tiny lookup table?

-By this, I could cut down the ENTITY_NAME from VARCHAR(200) to CHAR(4).
+I could cut down the ENTITY_NAME from VARCHAR(200) to CHAR(4).
 The savings can be estimated to (average length of current entries-4+2) bytes per record.
-The table I derived this example from had 177 million records at the time I wrote these lines.
+The table I derived this example from had 177 million records when I wrote these lines.

 Second, summarize and prune.
 Although this involves changing the table content somewhat, it will not alter the meaning of the content while fewer distinct values emerge.
-They then have a higher likeliness to be subject to compression.
+They then have a higher likeliness of being subject to compression.
 If relevant, you will need fewer partitions.
-Address and name fields are always a good place to start.
+Address and name fields are always an excellent place to start.

-Even if you are of the opinion that the blanks or abbreviations have to be preserved because they carry a, however, a subtle difference in meaning, a hundred different ways of saying “no input” don’t have to.
-Cut down all kinds of meaningless input to no more than two values, one meaning NULL and one meaning that the original input is unusable, be it because of refusal, pranks or severe typing errors that cannot be reverse-engineered.
+Even if you believe that the blanks or abbreviations have to be preserved because they carry a, however, a subtle difference in meaning, a hundred different ways of saying “no input” don’t have to.
+Cut down all kinds of meaningless input to no more than two values, one meaning NULL and one meaning that the original input is unusable, be it because of refusal, pranks, or severe typing errors that cannot be reverse-engineered.

 A Success Story to Inspire You